-You can return to work when you feel well and comfortable.
-If you have an office based job this is usually after two weeks, but if you have a physical / manual job this can be six weeks.
-You should also avoid lifting anything heavy for six weeks.
+You can return to work when you feel well and comfortable enough.
+This is usually after two weeks if you have an office based job, but can be at least a month if your job is physical / manual.
 If in doubt, ask your GP for advice.